 Costa Rica safety tips are similar to precautions you would want to take in any foreign country.
 Traveling here, we recommend you always to carry a business card of our hotel for the case you get lost, photocopies of your Costa Rica airline ticket, your passport and your driver´s license.

-Store a further copy in the safety deposit box in your hotel room as well as the original documents in case that your luggage goes missing, what can happen if you are not careful.
+Store a further copy in the safety deposit box in your hotel room as well as the original documents in case that your luggage goes missing, which can happen if you are not careful.
 Take enough cash to be prepared for emergencies or unexpected incidents.

 Luggage can be taken while you are looking in the other direction or at luggage storage facilities.
 Make sure the person you give your bag to at the airport is a porter, who is supposed to carry an official ID.
 For additional peace of mind, put locks on your luggage.

 Northwest of the central market is the seedy red light district, which you will probably want to avoid.
-Walking around the Parque National late at night is also not advisable.
+Walking around the national parks late at night is also not advisable.
 It doesn't take a ADT security expert or bodyguard to know that walking around such areas, especially as a tourist, at night, could be inviting trouble.
 It is better to be safe than sorry.
 Why take unnecessary risks that might ruin your holiday?

 Even if you think you have a good grip on your daypack, it is recommended that you wear a money belt and avoid wearing much jewelry or expensive watches to add to your Costa Rica safety.
 Bring only a minimal amount of cash when you go out, and do not take them all out at once when making purchases and when you are at an outside café paying for your meal.